martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 ----

 # Sensors page
 On the "Sensors" page, we can add or delete sensors that perform various functions in the OSPy system.
+The OSPy system can currently use sensors from manufacturers pihrt.com and shelly.com.

 ## Add a New Sensor
 The button "Add a New Sensor" add new sensor in the system.
 The sensors settings are listed below in "Sensor Parameters".